DylanTao/DylanTao/README.md

 - I am a rising senior at UCSD, double majoring in Data Science and Probability & Statistics, minoring in Economics.
-- I have industry experience designing Data-centric MLOps solutions for Manufacturing applications and automating data analysis & visualization pipelines.
+- I have industry experience designing end-to-end advanced Statistical Process Control tools, quality disposition tools, and data-centric MLOps solutions for Manufacturing applications.
+Besides that, I have deployed multiple ETL pipelines, automated data analysis processes, and created customized visualization tools for various data sources in different modalities.
 - My research investigates how to enable ML models with an intuitive human-like 3D physical understanding.
 I am interested in its downstream application in various domains, including autonomous driving, robotics, design, and architecture.

 <br>